guereslib/ten-reproducible-research-things/content/04-document.md

 2. **PaaS** - Platform as a Service
 3. **SaaS** - Software as a Service

+{% include figure.html img="SaaS_IaaS_PaaS_Model.jpg" alt="Cloud Services Model" caption="**Source:** Plesky, E. (2019) IaaS vs paas vs SAAS – cloud service models compared, Plesk.
+Plesk.
+Available at: https://www.plesk.com/blog/various/iaas-vs-paas-vs-saas-various-cloud-service-models-compared/ (Accessed: January 24, 2023)." width="50%" %}

+As we can see above, the level of complexity to digitally store and sync documentation increases from SaaS products at the most convenient and accessible end, to IaaS products which have a significant amount of overhead associated with their use.

+That is not to say that IaaS solutions are always preferred and assumed to be the *best* solution.
+Depending on the size of your project, budget, and available time, SaaS solutions may be a better option.

+We can see below that alongside complexity, the amount of control is inversely proportionate to ease of set up.

+{% include figure.html img="SaaS_IaaS_PaaS_Control.jpg" alt="Cloud Services Control Graph" caption="**Source:** Tsai, P. (2016) IAAS?
+Paas? saas? differences between cloud service models, The Spiceworks Community.
+Spiceworks.
+Available at: https://community.spiceworks.com/cloud/articles/2504-iaas-paas-saas-differences-between-cloud-service-models (Accessed: January 24, 2023)." width="50%" %}

 {% endcapture %}{% include card.html header="Intermediate" text=text %}

 {% capture text %}